 - The two Belvedere palaces normally open all year and are easy to reach from the centre (see below)

-- The main gardens cost nothing to look around, but you need a ticket to enter either of the two palaces and see the permanent and/or temporary exhibitions inside
+- The main gardens cost nothing to look around, but you need a ticket to enter either of the two palaces and see the interior architecture and art inside

-- If you’re not sure where to focus, here are my should-do suggestions
+- If you’re not sure where to focus, here are some should-do suggestions

 - Don’t worry about language: all display information is in German and English

-- The main on-site ticket office is in an outbuilding slightly to the west of Upper Belvedere palace
+- Note that the main on-site ticket office for Upper Belvedere is not at the entrance but in an outbuilding slightly to the west of the palace

 - In many parts of the main complex, look for a board in German and English describing the decor and, perhaps, the history of the room or area you’re standing in, together with a relevant picture from the early 18th century